Workforce Development (WFD)

 Mission Statement for WFD

 California and Oregon employ over one third of the U.S. semiconductor workforce and Hawaii is a major center for defense technology.
-Our region is home to R&D facilities for leading chip manufacturers, equipment providers, chip design firms, and innovative startups, all of which drive a regional need for a workforce pipeline.
+Our region is home to R&D facilities for leading chip manufacturers, equipment providers, chip design firms, and innovative startups, all of which drive a regional need for a pathway into the workforce.
 The Northwest-AI-Hub allocates 20% of its operating budget to workforce development, demonstrating a deep commitment to three objectives: (1) cultivate the local technician workforce through university fab internships for community college students and veterans, (2) democratize integrated circuits (IC) design education with new, open-source curricula, and (3) address the "exposure gap" through K-12 engagement.
 Our end goal is a vibrant workforce ecosystem that is greater than the sum of its parts.

 Priority 1: Regional Technician Training